ayuspin/my-portfolio/README.md

 # my-portfolio

-This is my porfolio from ACloudGuru course
+This is my portfolio from ACloudGuru course

+## Tech used

+HTML
+CSS
+Font Awesome
+Google Fonts